monsoonmaelstrom/book2/book2.md

 Someone’s people are in the building, and it doesn’t matter if it’s my mother’s people or Iverson’s.
 If they have Alex, they have a key.
 And if getting the key was worth grabbing Alex, Peter, and Liam, whatever is in there that they want, I’ve already decided they can’t have it.
 They simply can’t.

-While it doesn’t take *that* much energy to set a dry piece of wood alight, it *does* take a fair amount of energy to set every inch of a building ablaze at exactly the same moment in a conflagration so hot that it almost instantly turns the wood to ash.
+While it doesn’t take *that* much energy to set a dry piece of wood alight, it *does* take a fair amount of energy to set every inch of a building ablaze at exactly the same moment in a conflagration so hot it almost instantly turns the wood to ash.
 On top of that, I need *rain*, not snow, meaning I can’t take the energy from the heat in our current surroundings because Davy’s going to need it.

 Two out of the three deer managed to survive the winter, so I pull on the connections I have with them hard.
 A lot harder than is ideal, but letting whoever is in the flat have whatever they’re looking for would be a lot less ideal.
 I can’t explain why I’m so sure, I just am, so consequences be damned.
 I do it anyway.

 As soon as I start pulling power from the deer, I’m directing it, as best I can from this distance, at the Ginnelstreet flat, using what I can see via the eyes of a fucking bird to do it.
 This is so far from ideal.
 It’s like trying to perform surgery with a broadsword.

-Flames immediately engulf the interior of the building, which is almost all wood, but I keep feeding power into the fire because the exterior of the structure is brick, and it hasn’t completely disintegrated into a pile of ash or collapsed, which is the result I’m looking for.
+Flames immediately engulf the interior of the building, which is almost all wood, but I continue feeding power into the fire because the exterior of the structure is brick, and it hasn’t completely disintegrated into a pile of ash or collapsed, which is the result I’m looking for.
 Since I have no idea what they’re trying to find, nothing can remain.
 Not the building, not any of the people in it—who according to Davy, *should* all be working for whoever took Liam and Alex—not the furniture.
 Everything needs to go.

 I’m fighting with the fire to keep it burning hot enough while also stopping it from spreading to easier, more flammable structures nearby as the fire consumes more and more of the building.
 It feels like the amount of heat radiating off of my body isn’t tremendously different from what’s coming off of the fire itself, but it doesn’t matter.
 If I don’t maintain control of the fire, that whole twisted section of the city will go up in flames.
 It’s a lot of old wooden structures built a handful of feet away from each other.

 The building is still burning.
 I’m not sure exactly how long it’s been, but I feel like it has to have been more than twenty minutes at this point.
 I haven’t seen anyone make it out of the building alive.
-Most of it has been reduced to ash, but there are still recognizable sections of the building that need to keep burning.
+Most of it has been reduced to ash, but there are recognizable sections of the building which need to keep burning.
 I want ash with a consistency like dry snow.
 By the time the fire is out, I want the only evidence that a building ever existed there to be the gap where it once stood and a twisted heap of burned brick rubble.
 So I continue to pour energy into it.

 Finally, I feel raindrops hit my skin.

 “She’s sizzling,” I hear someone say, but it doesn’t matter.

 The frequency with which the raindrops are hitting my skin increases, and as it does, I throw the floodgates open.
-Within minutes the building is completely gone, and now I’m fighting to keep the fire from spreading to the surrounding buildings.
+Within minutes the building is completely gone, and now I’m fighting to stop the fire from spreading to the surrounding buildings.
 Putting out a fire this size is no small feat.

-I’ve cut off all the energy I was feeding into it, and I’m trying to pull back everything remaining, but I’m so far away that it’s proving next to impossible over this kind of distance after that kind of effort.
+I’ve cut off all the energy I was feeding into it, and I’m trying to pull back everything remaining, but I’m so far away it’s proving next to impossible over this kind of distance after that kind of effort.

 Luckily, the rain has increased from a drizzle to a downpour to a deluge.
 It’s falling so heavily now, it’s actually becoming difficult to breathe, which is fine, because this is exactly the amount of water I needed.
 From a bird’s eye view, I no longer see any visible flames, only steam.
 Hopefully the rainfall will be sustained enough to keep anything from reigniting.